-The Boronia is an Australian genus belonging to the family Rutaceae: after a revision, around 150 species were assigned to it (all of them are Australian).
-It is a shrub of small and medium dimensions.
-The fragrance of the Boronia is very complex, very strong and aromatic, with citrus scents.
-Its cultivation is considered very difficult.
-It requires particular conditions: light shade and sheltered position, sandy soil, neutral or subacid, moist but at the same time well drained.
+The Boronia is an Australian genus belonging to the family Rutaceae: after a revision, around 150 species, all australian, were confirmed to be in this genus.
+They mostly are shrubs of small and medium dimensions.
+The fragrance of the Boronia is quite complex, strong and aromatic, with a citrus scents.
+Its cultivation is regarded as very difficult, as it requires particular conditions: partial shade in a sheltered position, sandy, moist yet well drained soil, which must be neutral or subacid.

 Gaura is a perennial plant hailing from North America, mostly from Texas, in the family Onagraceae.
 As its origin might suggest, it is a rustic and resistant plant.
 It produces a thick bush with green/ reddish leaves and thin stems which bear four-petalled, pink or white flowers with yellow stamens, similar to orchids.

 The species Campsis grandiflora (synonyms are Bignonia grandiflora, Campsis chinensis, Tecoma grandiflora) originates from Japan and China.
 It is a fragile plant, it doesn’t withstand low winter temperatures and it isn’t particularly rustic.
 It has an impressive development.
 It blooms at the beginning of the summer (June) and for the whole summertime (September).
 They have to be transplanted in full sun and regularly watered.